jeffscyberjournal/CTFbin/BrainStorm.md

 ```
 Write a message:  AAAAAAAAAAAAAA...total of 2000 sent and server crashed here about like in first send.
 ```

-There is a better way to find the EIP
+### There is a better way to find the EIP

+- EIP is the x86 equivalent of rip used with x86-64, its only 4 bytes not 8.
+Similarly its necessary to overflow into it to replace the return address.

 Metasploit pattern tools found in kali installation can help here: located in: /usr/share/metasploit-framework/tools/exploit/